daksh000024/git-demo/README.md

 # git-demo
-This is a demo repository
+This is a demo repository.This is made for learning purpose only.